ihmeuw/vivarium_research/docs/source/model_design/designing_vivarium_model/interactive_sim/index.rst

 Once you have that, you can follow this code to create a simulation

 ::

   path = Path('<file_path_for_model_spec_file>')

   sim = InteractiveContext(Path(path), setup=False)

 This creates an object called 'sim' that is the simulation.

 **Step 3: Updating the Simulation Parameters**

-Often, you will want to ues slightly different parameters than are the standard in the model spec.
+Often, you will want to use slightly different parameters than are the standard in the model spec.
 For example, you might want to change the population size.
 To do this, you can use 'configuration.update'.

-Below is an example of changing the population size to be 50,000.
+Below is an example of changing the population size from 100,000 in the model spec file to be 50,000 for the interactive sim.
 You can use this to help change anything in the 'configuration' section of the model spec.

-From the model spec file:
+These are the lines we will be editing as written in the model spec file:

 ::

   configuration:
     population:
       population_size: 100_000
       age_start: 5
       age_end: 125

-To update the population_size variable to be 50,000:
+Now, we will update the 'population_size' variable to be 50,000 in our notebook:

 ::

   sim.configuration.update({
                           'population':
                               {'population_size': 50_000,
-                              },
-                          }
-                        )
+                              },})

 Instead of using 'configuration.update' you can just directly change the values in the model spec file.
 However, since this file exists in the engineering repo, changing it on